ignite/cli/docs/docs/guide/03-blog/00-build-blog.md

 The contents of the `post.proto` file are standard.
 The file defines:

-- A package name `username.blog.blog` that is used to identify messages
+- A package name `blog.blog` that is used to identify messages
-- The Go package `go_package = "github.com/username/blog/x/blog/types"` where new files are generated
+- The Go package `go_package = "blog/x/blog/types"` where new files are generated
 - The message `message Post`

 Continue developing your blog chain.